 Heritage and archival practices

-Weber, M. (2016, upcoming) ‘Retaining traces of composition in digital manuscript collections: A case for institutional proactivity’, Refractory: a Journal of Entertainment Media 27
+Weber, M. (2016) ‘Retaining traces of composition in digital manuscript collections: A case for institutional proactivity’, Refractory: a Journal of Entertainment Media 27

-Weber (2016, July) ‘Live and Online Literary Culture: Intersections in Reader Engagement’, to be presented at Literature and Technology conference, Sydney, annual conference of AAL (Australasian Association for Literature)
+Weber (2016, July) ‘Live and Online Literary Culture: Intersections in Reader Engagement’, presented at Literature and Technology conference, Sydney, annual conference of AAL (Australasian Association for Literature)

 Weber, M. (2015, November) ‘The Literary Festival as Economic and Cultural Project: A Creative Industries Perspective’, presented at Independent Publishing Conference, Melbourne